 The Jewellery Cut was founded in 2018 as a fresh, positive voice in the British jewellery industry.
-The online editorial platform – which will launch in May 2018 – strives to uncover and feature the most interesting people, influential trends, engaging stories, impressive collections and inspiring successes.
+The online editorial platform – which will launch in summer 2018 – strives to uncover and feature the most interesting people, influential trends, engaging stories, impressive collections and inspiring successes.
 The exclusive content created for JewelleryCut.com, will aim to engage a new audience that is a harmonious blend of those in the industry and consumers.

 The Jewellery Cut editorial director Rachael Taylor said: “Consumers now stream fashion shows created for industry buyers courtesy of glossy magazines, and anyone can look beyond the pristine jewellery store to the grimy workbench with a scroll of the thumb, thanks to Instagram.
 Digital culture is blurring the lines between business and pleasure, and consumers are asking more questions about origin and provenance.